CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_11_11.md

 1. Finish revisions of current design tools
 2. Work on final report (Finish outline and work on abstract and introduction)
-3. Finish the morphological chart and submit for review
+3. Finish the Morphological Chart and submit for review
 4. Finish the evaluation matrix and submit for review
 5. Use the design tools to come to a conclusion for the final UAV design
 6. Write and submit proposal for UAV